aarron-lee/gpd-win-tricks/README.md

 - suspend on the 6800u model can be fully fixed via fixes descibed in this repo
   - newer WM2 variants (7840u, etc) have bugs with suspend, see [here](https://gitlab.freedesktop.org/drm/amd/-/issues/3154) for details
 - Fan control is possible via Decky Plugin

-## GPD Win Mini

-Not confirmed, but most of the GPD Win 4 info applies to the Win mini, including the extra gyro fix.
-Still needs additional confirmation from more users

 # Known bugs